 - Final Thoughts

-You can stop your MacBook Pro from starting from lid opening by using Terminal commands to disable autoboot and lidwake.
-Unfortunately, if your MacBook has received the most recent firmware updates, these configurations are disabled.
-You can still take steps to discourage your MacBook from waking.
+By using Terminal commands to disable Auto Boot and Lidwake.
+Unfortunately, if it has received the most recent firmware updates, these configurations are disabled.
+You can still take steps to discourage it from waking.

 In this article, I’ll be explaining all of the methods you can use to prevent your MacBook Pro from starting when the lid is opened.